-Oddly, days before I heard the terrible news, I had dug up my Electic Ladyland CD (which I hadn’t listened to it in a very, very long time) and I had chosen it for my commuting music.
+Oddly, days before I heard the terrible news, I had dug up my Hendrix CD Electric Ladyland (which I hadn’t listened to it in a very long time) and I had chosen it for my commuting music.
 I was grooving pretty intensely on both versions of “Voodoo Chile” for two days.

 To honor Zippy’s theological proposition about rock-n-roll, I revisit the T’Oob that he contributed to WDYDFAE on the thread above, “Red House,” a Hendrix tribute performed by Gary Moore.